What You Need to Know About Under 40 Hours for Salaried Staff

 There's a growing body of legal regulations to protect workers' rights, including those of salaried employees.

-These may include stipulations about maximum working hours, overtime compensation, varying significantly by country and state.
+These may include stipulations about maximum working hours, overtime compensation, which vary significantly by country and state.

 ⚖️EU: Maximum working hours are capped at 48 per week, with generous vacation and sick leave mandates.